Knowledge Architecture

 Scan Layer — Key Points

-What SMM outputs
+What SMM gives you here

-• Layered ring expansions with Sanskrit-informed labels.
+• Layered ring expansions you can compare directly with generator output.

 Why